Spheniscida/cHaTTP/README.md

 The persistence layer is an interface to an underlying Redis database (maybe even a whole Redis cluster).
 The →message broker uses this daemon to save messages for users who are currently offline and save user information in general (passwords, online/offline status...)

+Currently, there are two persistence layers:

+1. The "persistence-layer", founded on Redis but not speaking the new protobuf-based protocol
+2. The "persistence-pg" application, working together with PostgreSQL and therefore being a bit slower.

 ### The message relay